Seminars, Conferences and Group Examinations Sponsored By State Agencies

 Authority to Sponsor and Charge Fees

 A state agency may pay the cost of sponsoring a seminar or conference if it has statutory authority to sponsor it.
-A state agency has statutory authority if the seminar or conference bears a reasonable, substantial, and direct relationship to the duties and functions of the agency.
+A state agency has statutory authority if the seminar or conference bears a reasonable, substantial and direct relationship to the duties and functions of the agency.

 A state agency with statutory authority to sponsor a seminar or conference may charge a fee to each person who attends.
-The fee revenues may be used only to defray the sponsorship expense.
-Applicable expenses include the purchase of food when the registration fee for the seminar or conference contains a mandatory and non-separable cost component based on a cost recovery methodology to pay for the cost of food provided to attendees during the seminar or conference.
+The fee revenues may only be used to defray the sponsorship expense.
+Applicable expenses can include the purchase of food when the registration fee for the seminar or conference contains a mandatory and non-separable cost component based on a cost recovery methodology to pay for the cost of food provided to attendees during the seminar or conference.

-If the state agency receiving fee revenues qualifies as a state agency under the State Funds Reform Act, the revenues must be deposited into the State Treasury unless an exemption in that Act applies.
+If the state agency receiving fee revenues qualifies as a state agency under the State Funds Reform Act, the revenues must be deposited into the state treasury unless an exemption in that Act applies.

 Sources [+]

-State Funds Reform Act, Texas Government Code, Sections 404.091–404.097; Opinion of Texas Attorney General No. M-619 (1970); GAA, Article IX, Sec.
-8.07.
+Texas Government Code, State Funds Reform Act, Sections 404.091–404.097; Opinion of Texas Attorney General No. M-619 (1970); General Appropriations Act, Article IX, Section 8.07.